i Brazil's economic history

 The most common forms of business organisations in Brazil are limited companies and joint-stock companies.
 Limited companies have a much simpler structure than joint-stock companies, and are more often adopted for closely held companies; they are also more cost-effective for simpler structures and their organisation is cheaper than that of joint-stock companies.
 Establishment of joint ventures is common in Brazil.
 A major motivation for establishing joint ventures is to pair specific know-how and technical cooperation between domestic and foreign firms to compete in segments of the government procurement market or in other markets subject to government regulation, such as telecommunications and energy.
 Usually, the foreign company partners supply technology and financial support to Brazilian companies leading in the local market.

 There are no rules governing the incorporation of joint ventures, and they may be in the form of a limited or joint-stock company by way of a formal contract.
 The joint venture agreement is intended to establish a close relationship between the participants to attain common business goals, whether or not this implies a capital contribution or the organisation of a new company.
 There are no rules in regard to the participation of each company, which may differ according to the interest in maintaining stock control.

 i Currency controls

 Pursuant to Law No. 10,192/2001, payments of monetary obligations enforceable in Brazil must be made in reais at face value.
 Contractual provisions for payment stated in or indexed to any foreign currency are expressly prohibited and are deemed void.
 The only exceptions are:

-- contracts and bonds related to import or export of goods;
+- contracts and bonds relating to imports or exports of goods;

-- finance agreements or collateral agreements related to export of domestic goods sold by means of credit facilities abroad;
+- finance agreements or collateral agreements relating to exports of domestic goods sold by means of credit facilities abroad;

 - foreign exchange contracts in general;